nehalsin/guidelines/index.md

-#  Neutrality

-# Open Neutral Space Synergy
+# Open Neutral  Synergy Spaces

 ## Open Mind
 1. We are open to new ideas and feedback with an open mind.